Box, Google, IBM, and Microsoft Shift Strategy to Partner and Integrate Clouds, Apps, and Services

 By Jim Lundy

-In enterprise software the approach for the last twenty years has been that the winner takes all.
-The prevailing approach has been to compete at a product and feature level to win the deal from the customer.
+In enterprise software, the approach for the last 20 years has been that the winner takes all.
+The prevailing approach has been to compete at a product-and-feature level to win the deal from the customer.
 That has worked well for vendors, but it has not often been the perfect outcome for buyers.
-The reason is that most products, particularly Software Suites, have weaknesses and buyers are forced to either deal with them or to customize them with either work from a Systems Integrator or more recently from the rise of Cloud Ecosystems, where partner plugins can be deployed.
+The reason is that most products, particularly software suites, have weaknesses and buyers are forced to either deal with them or to customize them with either work from a systems integrator or more recently from the rise of cloud ecosystems, where partner plugins can be deployed.

-Google helped to pioneer the Open Source Android Operating System and now has the dominant Worldwide Marketshare.
-Some will argue that Apple’s more closely managed ecosystem is tighter, but Google today has more devices that run Android, party due to the Openness.
+Google helped to pioneer the open-source Android operating system and now has the dominant worldwide market share.
+Some will argue that Apple’s more closely managed ecosystem is tighter, but Google today has more devices that run Android, partly due to the openness.

 The move that Google made this week is even bigger.
-Google announced that it is going to allow its 6 million apps that run on Google Compute Engine to run elsewhere, including on-premise, via its partnership with AppScale.
+Google announced that it is going to allow its six million apps that run on Google Compute Engine to run elsewhere, including on-premise, via its partnership with AppScale.
 We will note that Google Compute Engine is not new—it has been around since 2008.
 This move would not have been entertained by Google two years ago—it shows that Google is reacting to the feedback it is getting from buyers for more choice.

 The good news for IBM is that it is being more vocal about things that it never used to talk about.
 It is also far more open—the fact that IBM works closely with Apple is a major coup.
-Its new Talent Management Integrations with longtime partner SAP, which clearly will target single vendor solutions.
+Its new talent management integrations with longtime partner SAP will target single vendor solutions.
 Its alliances with Twitter and Facebook are unprecedented.
 The new IBM is about being open.

 As far as the app integrations, Microsoft always shows how other apps can integrate with things such as Office 365, but it hasn’t shown a full willingness to allow Microsoft apps to share their data bi-directionally.
 We think this will also change under Mr. Nadella’s leadership.

-The new Model has been unveiling itself gradually over the last two years.
-It is here now and the future is about Open, Integrated offerings.
-Combined this makes for major changes in markets that many have never seen.
+The new model has been unveiling itself gradually over the last two years.
+It is here now and the future is about open, integrated offerings.
+Combined, this makes for major changes in markets that many have never seen.
 Many will not survive.
-We will be talking about this and much more at our newest event – Executive Insights, part of the 15th annual IT Dev Connections Conference this September in Las Vegas.